Digital Inclusion Volunteer

 Bromley By Bow Centre

-You don't have to be an IT whizz to be a Digital Inclusion volunteer - you just need a bit of spare time and enthusiasm to support others to experience the many benefits of the internet and digital technology.
-It's a great way of making a real difference to other people.
+You don't have to be an IT whizz to be a Digital Inclusion volunteer.
+You just need a bit of spare time, a good grasp of the basics, and enthusiasm to support others to experience the many benefits of the internet and digital technology.
+It's a great way of making a real difference to other people, helping them to get online to access vital services.

-Advice, Information & Support,Community Work,Teaching & Training,Support Work
+Advice, Information & Support,Community Work,IT, Technology & Websites,Teaching & Training

-Basic IT skills - internet & email, Good IT Skills
+Basic IT skills - internet & email, Good IT Skills, Organising & Planning, Customer Service, Social Media

 E3 3BT